 Peak of Christmas Dates

-In 2024 the Peak of Christmas runs from November 22nd until December 25th.
-It’s open daily during the holiday season.
+Last year’s Peak of Christmas ran from November 22nd until December 25th.
+2025 dates will likely be similar.
+The attraction is open daily during the holiday season.

 Christmas Cost of Admission